-Low-Carb Brussels Sprouts Salad has lot of healthy brussels sprouts for an interesting salad that’s a delicious way to eat brussels sprouts.
+Low-Carb Brussels Sprouts Salad has lot of healthy Brussels Sprouts for an interesting salad that’s also just so delicious.
 You can toss in a few dried cranberries to turn it into a holiday salad if you don’t mind a few more carbs!
 Use Salad Recipes to find more recipes like this one.

 Watch the video to see if you’d like to make Low-Carb Brussels Sprouts Salad